jdhenshaw/acorns/README.md

 Developer version
 -----------------

-If you want to install the latest developer version of the dendrogram code, you can do so from the git repository::
+If you want to install the latest developer version of the code, you can do so from the git repository::

     git clone https://github.com/jdhenshaw/acorns